 The first climate-change management question is related to detecting locations where climate is forecasted to depart significantly from 20th century conditions.

 See Appendix A Sections A-1.2.4 and A-2.2.2 for detailed explanation of methods and results relative to these analyses.
-The strength of the climate space trend analysis using the PRISM and EcoClim datasets is the ability to assess natural climatic variation over a relatively long baseline, in this case the years 1900-1979.
-For each month and each variable, the mean and standard deviation was calculated, characterizing 80 years of climatic variability.
-Using an ensemble mean from 6 Global Climate Models (GCMs), we analyzed every 4 km2 pixel in the MBR to calculate if and when future climate change projected values exceeded this measure of natural variability.
+The strength of the climate space trend analysis using the PRISM and EcoClim datasets is the ability to describe natural climatic variation over a relatively long baseline, in this case the years 1900-1979.
+For each month and each variable (maximum daily temperature, minimum daily temperature, total precipitation), the mean and standard deviation were calculated to characterize 80 years of climatic variability.
+Then, using an ensemble mean from 6 global climate models (GCMs), every

+4km2 pixel in the CBR was analyzed to calculate if and when projected future climate change values exceed this measure of natural variability (at 1 and 2 standard deviations from the baseline mean).